The Natural Economic Order: Reception

 Keynes wrote "The idea behind stamped money is sound".

 Gesell's theory of interest influenced Keyne's theory of liquidity preference.

+Keynes commended Gesell for recognizing the relationship between the interest rate and the marginal efficiency of capital.

+Keynes also credited Gesell for recognizing the importance of aggregate demand, while blaming David Ricardo for causing English economists to overlook its importance.

 However, Keynes believed that Gesell's theory only amounted to "half a theory", since Gesell failed to discern the importance of liquidity.

 Keynes improved upon Gesell's theory of interest by explicitly recognizing that money has the advantage of liquidity over commodities.

 Guido Giacomo Preparata claimed that Keynes plagiarized Gesell's ideas, and then deradicalized them to aid the existing capitalist order.

 In Call for Socialism (Aufruf zum Sozialismus) (1911), Gustav Landauer wrote:

 Of great value is Silvio Gesell's proposal to introduce a medium of exchange that does not, as at present, gain in value from year to year, but, on the contrary, loses value progressively, so that anyone who has obtained possession of the medium of exchange has no other interest than to exchange it again as soon as possible for the produce of others.
 Gesell is one of the very few who have recognised Proudhon's greatness, and while learning from him, have succeeded in developing his theories along independent lines.